grafana/redshift-datasource/README.md

 ### Annotations

 [Annotations](https://grafana.com/docs/grafana/latest/dashboards/annotations/) allow you to overlay rich event information on top of graphs.
-You add annotation queries via the Dashboard menu / Annotations view.
+You can add annotations clicking on panels or adding annotation queries via the Dashboard menu / Annotations view.

 **Example query:**